WORKFORCE DEVELOPMENT AND TECHNICAL EDUCATION

-Participants attend a highly practical 11-session business management education program that meets all day on Fridays and some Saturdays at Delgado Community College.
+Participants attend a highly practical 11-session business management education program that meets at Delgado Community College.
 Participants also commit six to eight hours per week for out-of-class activities geared towards their business.
 The benefits of the program include:

 • Practical Business Education: Learn practical and immediately applicable skills to grow your business

 • Business Support Services: Receive one-on-one business advising to help develop a strategic and tailored plan for growth

 • Potential Capital to Expand: Opportunity and tools to position your business to access capital